erikc2416/LeafLitterMesos/eDNA_ESnT.md

 modify eDNA removal in streams is three-fold.
-First, when deposited in high densities, leaf litter increases the three-dimensional complexity of the stream substrate, which has been shown previously to alter eDNA removal rates in the case of rock substrate.<sup>14</sup> Second, microbial biofilms, which have also been linked to increased eDNA removal,<sup>27,28</sup> may also increase eDNA removal rates after leaf surfaces are colonized.
-Finally, the leaching of DOM may also stimulate eDNA removal through increased microbial activity in the water column.<sup>29</sup> This confluence of enhanced physical and biological removal pathways of eDNA suggests that autumn litterfall represents an important potential driver of eDNA fate and transport in forested streams.
+First, when deposited in high densities, leaf litter increases the three-dimensional complexity of the stream substrate, which has been shown previously to alter eDNA removal rates in the case of rock substrate.(Shogren et al., 2017) Second, microbial biofilms, which have also been linked to increased eDNA removal,(Shogren et al., 2018; Snyder et al., 2023) may also increase eDNA removal rates after leaf surfaces are colonized.
+Finally, the leaching of DOM may also stimulate eDNA removal through increased microbial activity in the water column.(Zhao et al., 2023) This confluence of enhanced physical and biological removal pathways of eDNA suggests that autumn litterfall represents an important potential driver of eDNA fate and transport in forested streams.

 Using replicated experimental mesocosms, we investigated the physical and biological effects of submerged leaf litter, and associated